Privacy notice

 Contact and inquiry management

-When you contact us (for example, by contact form, email, telephone, or via social media) and in the context of existing user and business relationships, the information of the inquiring persons is processed to the extent necessary to respond to the contact inquiries and any requested measures.
+When you contact us (for example, by email, telephone, or via social media) and in the context of existing user and business relationships, the information of the inquiring persons is processed to the extent necessary to respond to the contact inquiries and any requested measures.

 Types of data processed: Contact data, content data, usage data, meta/communication data.